bibekparajuli123/my-personal-porfolio/README.md

-echo "# Bibek Parajuli – Developer Portfolio
+Bibek Parajuli – Developer Portfolio

 ## About
 Personal portfolio showcasing my work as a Java Backend Developer, Flutter Developer, and US IT Sales Recruiter.
 Responsive, modern UI with interactive sections.